francis130/GraphQL/README.md

 Prerequisites

-This course is based on NodeJs and Express.
+This exercise is based on NodeJs and Express.
 So, if you have a basic understanding of NodeJS, it will be easy to learn GraphQL.
 For frontend integration of GraphQL, we will be using ReactJs and Jquery.
 Since, illustrations in this tutorial uses EcmaScript 6 (ES6) syntax, knowledge in these areas can be helpful
 GraphQL is an open source server-side technology which was developed by Facebook to optimize RESTful API calls.
 It is an execution engine and a data query language.
 In this chapter, we discuss about the advantages of using GraphQL.

 Why GraphQL